High school learners lead the charge in their education by setting goals, working independently and exploring career and

 The career track includes education about workplace norms and expectations, and training to develop skills with interviewing, applying for jobs and writing resumes and cover letters.

 CCA’s STEM and Arts and Humanities conservatories take career readiness a step further by coordinating job-shadowing and internship opportunities.
 At CCA, we help high school students find internship opportunities in their fields of interest and encourage them to get experience in high school – giving them a head start compared to students at other schools who might not get an internship until college or after graduation.

 In addition to a large number of online college tours and various in-person college tours, CCA coordinates with college admissions counselors to come into our Family Service Centers around the state.

 To prepare PA high school students – whether they are in Philadelphia, Pittsburgh, Harrisburg or elsewhere in the state – for real-world situations, CCA requires every student to take a personal finance class, a course that most other schools do not have available, let alone set as a requirement.

 Cyber school graduation

 CCA ensures graduating seniors are prepared for the transition from high school to becoming productive community members.
 Certified guidance counselors at CCA work with each student to plan for life after graduation.

 CCA holds in-person graduation ceremonies across the state so parents can see the monumental moment when their children walk across the stage in their caps and gowns to receive their diplomas.
 Although our high school students take classes online, we believe their hard work and success should be recognized with a ceremony and celebration filled with music, food and family photo opportunities.

 CCA high school students must successfully earn a minimum of 21 credits to graduate.
-Students also will complete a graduation project, build a student portfolio and meet state testing requirements.
-A typical courseload is six classes per semester.
+Click here for our graduation requirements.